David Allan Coe: Underground albums

 While Coe lived in Key West, Shel Silverstein played Coe his comedy music album Freakin' at the Freakers Ball, spurring Coe to perform his own comedic songs for Silverstein, who encouraged Coe to record them, leading to the production of the independently released Nothing Sacred.
 Jimmy Buffett accused Coe of plagiarizing the melody of "Divers Do It Deeper" from Buffett's "Changes in Latitudes, Changes in Attitudes", stating, "I would have sued him, but I didn't want to give Coe the pleasure of having his name in the paper."
 In response to the success of Buffett's song, Coe wrote a song insulting Buffett, and it appeared on Nothing Sacred.
 The album was released by mail order in 1978, through the back pages of the biker magazine Easyriders.
 The album also contains a song targeting Anita Bryant, a musician notable for her strong opposition to LGBT rights, specifically her fight to repeal an LGBT anti-discrimination ordinance in Miami-Dade County.
-In the song, bluntly titled "Fuck Aneta Briant" [sic], Coe calls out Bryant as being hypocritical for her opposition to the lifestyles of gay people, stating that "In fact Anita Bryant, some act just like you".
+In the song, bluntly titled "Fuck Aneta Briant" [sic], Coe calls out Bryant as being hypocritical for her opposition to the lifestyles of gay people, stating, "In fact, Anita Bryant, some act just like you".

 Coe's 1979 Columbia album Spectrum VII contained a note stating "Jimmy Buffett does not live in Key West anymore", a lyric from a song from Nothing Sacred.
 The album's songs are profane, often sexually explicit, and describe an orgy in Nashville's Centennial Park and sex with pornographic film star Linda Lovelace.

 In 1982, Coe released another independent album, Underground Album, which contained his most controversial song, "Nigger Fucker".
 Written from the perspective of a man whose lover left him for an African American man, the sexually explicit song resulted in Coe being accused of racism.
 Primarily because of this song, the material recorded by singer and white supremacist Johnny Rebel has also been mistakenly attributed to Coe.
 AllMusic, which did not review Underground Album, gave it three out of five stars.
 Coe responded to the accusations by saying "Anyone that hears this album and says I'm a racist, is full of shit."
-Coe's drummer, Kerry Brown, is black and married to a white woman.
-Brown is the son of legendary blues musician Clarence "Gatemouth" Brown.
-When asked about Coe's X-rated albums, Brown stated "David Allan Coe was controversial.
+Coe has also pointed out that his longtime drummer, Kerry Brown, is Black, and is married to a White woman.
+When asked about Coe's X-rated albums, Brown stated, "David Allan Coe was controversial.
+I inspired him to write those songs.
 Some of the songs are really out there.
 But it's my life.
 When you live in the David Allan Coe world, you learn to be controversial."